Giov3ss/Devs-Connect/README.md

 - [Github](https://github.com/) - Used to deploy the website.
 - [Am I Responsive](https://ui.dev/amiresponsive) - Used to creat an image displaying the homepage on multiple devices.
 - [Favicon](https://favicon.io/) - Used to create the Icon for the website.
+- [Table Generator](https://www.tablesgenerator.com/) - Used to create a table in the Browser Compatibility.

 ### Deployment